'House of Cards' actress Sakina Jaffrey feels '100% New Yorker'

 Sakina Jaffrey comes from a family of trailblazers.

-Her mother helped introduce Indian cuisine to the West, her late father was a high-profile actor and her adoptive father is the first and only African-American musician in the New York Philharmonic.
+Her mother helped introduce Indian cuisine to the West, her late father was a high-profile actor and her adoptive father was the first African-American musician in the New York Philharmonic.

 "I believe that you can make anything happen," says the actress, who played White House Chief of Staff Linda Vasquez in the "House of Cards" TV series.
 "That's their gift to me."